 Customised merchandise has long been a part of the marketing mix for any business.
 Not only does it increase brand recognition and build awareness, it can also generate sales.
 With the number of custom clothing brands currently out there, they now need to go above and beyond to make their design stand out.
-Brands want to be noticed by the customised merchandise they are producing.
+Brands want to be noticed for the customised merchandise they are producing.

 Here are our top tips for getting the most out of your customised merchandise:

 Create an awesome design

 Customised merchandise is a way of exposing your brand to a new audience.
 Include a brilliant and creative design, and the chances are your garments will get more use and wear.
 Create a colourful design that will engage people and make them ask questions.
 Something that will stand out and generate interest.

 The most successful pieces of branded merchandise are those that have a purpose but can easily fit into someone’s everyday life, especially as research finds that 87% of people keep a promotional item for more than a year.
 Be it an item of clothing that easily slots into their wardrobe or a tote bag that can act as a gym or shopping bag.
 To customers, these branded items are just something they will wear or use; to the brand, it’s a completely organic way of exposing the brand to a wider market.